-The framework can be used to conduct a 'democracy audit' in a variety of different ways:
+The framework can be used in a variety of different ways:

 - 1. Comparative assessment of different existing real-world examples for delivering adaptation finance and governance of adaptation projects, to compare their performance across indicators of environmental democracy. - 2.
 Assessment of a planned adaptation finance project or program through assessment of its 'foundation documents' to identify opportunities for increasing citizen participation and democratic accountability. - 3.
-A one off assessment of a current adaptation program (either at national or sub-regional level) to assess its strengths and weaknesses and identify opportunities for increasing citizen participation and democratic accountability. - 4.
+Support the integration of environmental democracy principles into climate adaptation program design, or vice versa. - 4.
+A one-off "democracy audit" of a current adaptation program (either at national or sub-regional level) to assess its strengths and weaknesses and identify opportunities for increasing citizen participation and democratic accountability. - 5.
 On-going assessment and evaluation of a current adaptation program (as in the point above), but with the aim of tracking progress towards increased participation over time by measuring changing performance across agreed indicators.